 Mark Rothko at Palazzo Strozzi

-The exhibition traces Rothko's full career through over 70 works drawn from prestigious private collections and the world's leading museums, including MoMA and the Metropolitan Museum of Art in New York, the Tate in London, the Centre Pompidou in Paris, and the National Gallery of Art in Washington.
+The retrospective traces Rothko's entire career chronologically across the Piano Nobile of Palazzo Strozzi, from his early figurative works of the 1930s and 40s -- shaped by Expressionism and Surrealism -- through to the monumental color field canvases of the 1950s and 60s that made him one of the towering figures of American modern art.
+More than 70 works are on loan from some of the world's greatest institutions, including MoMA and the Metropolitan Museum of Art in New York, the Tate in London, the Centre Pompidou in Paris, and the National Gallery of Art in Washington.

 Comments: